Art piece shifts focus on gun violence nationwide in the wake of Highland Park shooting

 Artist Jacqueline von Edelberg said her art piece “Enough” contains 30,000 strips of fabric to represent the number of children killed since Sandy Hook.
 A new version of it was created in the wake of a mass shooting in Highland Park.

-Three weeks ago, Jacqueline von Edelberg was rallying for gun control in Highland Park’s Sunset Woods Park with her art piece “Enough.”
+Three weeks ago, Jacqueline von Edelberg was rallying for gun control at the Art Center Highland Park with her art piece “Enough.”

 “Enough” consists of 30,000 strips of fabric to represent each child killed since the Sandy Hook massacre with messages of support from people around the country.

-Last week, von Edelberg was back in the same park, this time attending memorials and vigils for the victims of the Highland Park July Fourth parade shooting.
+Last week, von Edelberg was at Highland Park’s Sunset Woods Park, this time attending memorials and vigils for the victims of the Highland Park July Fourth parade shooting.
 With her came a new version of the art piece that lets those affected by the shooting leave messages for themselves and others.

 The offshoot project started after the town von Edelberg calls home was the site of a mass shooting that killed seven people and wounded at least three dozen others.
 She said the most recent rallies for gun control often ended with her and others talking about how “that could’ve just as easily been our children.”